Introduction to Registered Designs

-There is less harmony between registered design laws around the world than there is between the different patent laws that apply around the world.
+There is less harmony between registered design laws around the world than there is between the different patent and trade mark laws that apply around the world.
 Many European countries have updated their national design laws to be as modern as the UK design law that now applies.
 However, there are many countries around the world where this is not the case.
 The consequence is that although a design may be protectable here in the UK or Europe by means of a UK or Community registered design application, it may be that it is not protectable in large parts of the rest of the world by means of filing corresponding foreign design applications.

 Filing a UK or Community registered design application

-You will need to consider what exactly is the design that is to be protected, and how best to convey that in the UK or Community registered design application.
+You will need to consider what exactly is the design that is to be protected, and how best to convey that in the UK and/or Community registered design application.
 It is usual to file photographs or line drawings illustrating the design that is to be protected, bearing in mind that what is shown defines the protection that is being applied for.
 So, if you wish to protect only the pure shape of a new product, the photographs or drawings that are filed should illustrate the bare product, without showing any irrelevant design features that are not to be protected as part of the registered design.
 This may mean that features such as patterns on the casing that could vary between different versions of the product and trade marks or logos (that a competitor in any event would not seek to use on a competing product) should not be depicted.
 Remember the principle that "what you show is what you protect".

 Having prepared your drawings or photographs, the UK registered design application can be filed with the necessary accompanying forms at the UK Designs Registry.